Protocol v1

 6. Finalize Resolve

 Admin calls finalize_resolve once all ranks are set.
-This snapshots tier_c_totals and effective_tier_pcts onto HackathonState — the values that claim will use.
-Irreversible.
+This finalizes rankings, and prize pools, on-chain irreversibly.

 7